Zachral/mazeSolvingRobot/README.md

     Avoid driving in circles.
     Avoid hitting walls in the maze.
     Save the path choices it makes.
-    Distinguish between a regular wall and the goal.
+    Distinguish between a regular wall and the goal using color detection.

 It is desirable that the robot would: